 Improper accounting records cannot be used as evidence in case of litigation (Article L123-23).

 In addition, managers who have not properly drawn up an inventory, annual accounts and management report at the end of each financial year can be fined €9,000.

 Finally, in cases where annual accounts do not provide an accurate image of the company, managers can be fined up to €375,000 and imprisoned for up to five years.

 What are the requirements for companies regarding disclosure of potential violations of anti-corruption regulations?

 Because of cultural differences with the common law system, the French legal system is not keen on encouraging self-reporting.
 It is therefore unusual for companies to voluntarily report an offence to the French public prosecutors or regulatory authorities.

 The only field where French law has allowed leniency programmes is in antitrust matters.
 Similar to the United States, companies in France can report cartel activity to the French authorities in order to avoid or reduce penalties.
 Under the French system, the company which is the first to report cartel activity that the authority is not already aware of can benefit from total immunity.
 Other companies which wish to report illegal activity and cooperate with the French authorities can be offered a fine reduction.

-In relation to corruption, there is no such leniency programme in the current legal framework, nor is one contemplated.
-This topic has not been part of the discussion for the new legislation on corruption.
+In relation to corruption, there is no such leniency programme in the current legal framework

 The other penalties that can be imposed on individuals are: